“Good morning Your

 The road to the dzong wriggles through

-the small town of Wangdi ,
+the small town of Wangdi Krishna , they

 both grew up here.
 Many if not most